mozilla-services/remote-settings-lambdas/README.md

 A collection of scripts related to the Remote Settings service.

+## Sentry

+All commands use Sentry to report any unexpected errors.
+The `SENTRY_DSN` environment variable is not required but is recommended.

 ## Commands

 Each command can be run, either with Python: